 As stated in the foreword, the activities of external accountants and tax advisers are defined in Schedule 4 to POCA.

-In June 2019, the Schedule was updated and the definition of external accountant was amended; the provision of audit services was incorporated into the definition and explicit reference has now been made to insolvency.
-No amendments were made to the definition of tax adviser.
+In June 2019, this Schedule was updated, and the definition of external accountant was amended; the provision of audit services was incorporated into the definition and explicit reference has now been made to insolvency.